Leading and Learning in wash

 Since I was interested in WASH as an undergraduate at Emory, having the opportunity to work with WASH-focused faculty at Rollins School of Public Health was a great career-building experience.
 On several occasions I’ve received advice and support from staff and faculty on the direction of my WASH career, and till this day I’ve never been driven astray.
 Sometimes mentors know what’s best for you even when you don’t fully realize it yourself.
 It’s a valuable perspective to have.
 Taking WASH courses and receiving WASH training also enhanced my interest in pursuing a PhD in Environmental Health or Epidemiology.

-Katharine Robb, MPH
+Katharine Robb, DrPH, MPH

 RSPH department and year: Global Environmental Health, 2011